Rail transport in Ghana

 The railway system in Ghana has historically been confined to the plains south of the barrier range of mountains north of the city of Kumasi.
 However, the narrow gauge railway, totalling 1,300 kilometres, is undergoing major rehabilitation and inroads to the interior are now being made.
 In Ghana, most of the lines are single tracked, and in 1997, it was estimated that 32 kilometres were double tracked.

 There are no rail links of the main system with adjoining countries.
 However, the Lomé—Aflao line of the Togo rail system is partly located in Ghana.
 There are also plans to extend the Kumasi-Takoradi railway to Paga, by the Burkina Faso border, plus a branch from Tamale to Yendi.

 Railway network In Ghana

 The Railway network in Ghana as historically constructed partly by British Colonial Rule comprised three lines which when combined formed an "A" shape.
 The three lines are as follows.

+The new railways in Ghana are partly Dual Gauge (1435mm & 1067mm), particularly those near the built up areas near the coast.